 The “Rule of consistency” does not apply, however, if your alleged co-conspirators are acquitted in a different proceeding.
 While in general co-conspirators are tried in a single trial, Colorado law permits you to be tried separately if the court deems it appropriate to ensure fairness.22

-And if your conspirators accept a plea bargain in exchange for offering testimony against you, your lawyer will make sure the jury is aware of this.
+If your co-conspirators accept a plea bargain in exchange for offering testimony against you, your lawyer should make sure the jury is aware of this.

 We cannot stress this enough — if you are charged with conspiracy, make sure you have your own lawyer.